Trump's PAC faces scrutiny amid intensifying legal probes

 Overall, Trump’s sprawling political operation has spent at least $8 million on “legal consulting” and “legal expenses” to at least 40 law firms since the insurrection, according to an analysis of campaign finance disclosures.

 It’s unclear how much of that money went to legal fees for staffers after a congressional committee started investigating the origins of the attack.
 But at least $1.1 million has been paid to Elections LLC, a firm started by former Trump White House ethics lawyer Stefan Passantino, according to campaign finance and business records.
 An additional $1 million was paid to a legal trust housed at the same address as Passantino’s firm.
+Passantino did not respond to a request for comment Monday night.
 Payments have also been made to firms that specialize in environmental regulation and real estate matters.

 As of July, only about $750,000 had been doled out to candidates for Congress, with an additional $150,000 given to candidates for state office, records show.
-Trump is expected to ramp up his political spending now that general-election season has entered full swing, though it remains unclear exactly how much the notoriously thrifty former president will ultimately agree to spend.
+Trump is expected to ramp up his political spending now that the general election season has entered full swing, though it remains unclear how much the notoriously thrifty former president will ultimately agree to spend.

 Trump has long played coy about his 2024 plans, saying a formal announcement would trigger campaign finance rules that would, in part, force him to create a new campaign committee that would be bound by strict fundraising limits.